indiesoftby/defold-microtar/README.md

 ## Use Cases

 This extension is perfect for:
-- **Asset Bundling**: Package multiple assets into a single TAR file for easier distribution
+- **Asset Bundling**: Package assets into a single TAR file for easier distribution.
-- **Save Data**: Store complex save data structures in TAR format
-- **Mod Support**: Allow users to package mods as TAR archives
+- **Mod Support**: Allow users to package mods as TAR archives.
-- **Resource Streaming**: Load assets on-demand from TAR archives
-- **Cross-Platform Assets**: Ensure consistent file packaging across different platforms

-## Limitations

-- **Read-Only**: This extension only supports reading TAR archives, not creating them
-- **Memory-Based**: Archives must be loaded entirely into memory
-- **No Streaming**: Files are read completely, not streamed
-- **Standard TAR**: Only supports standard TAR format (POSIX.1-1988)

 ## Performance Notes

-- TAR archives are loaded entirely into memory, so consider file sizes for mobile platforms
+- TAR archives are loaded entirely into memory.
-- File lookup is sequential, so archives with many files may have slower access times
+- File lookup is sequential, so archives with many files may have slower access times.
-- Consider using compressed TAR files (.tar.gz, .tar.zst) to reduce bundle size
+- Consider using compressed TAR files (.tar.gz, .tar.zst) to reduce bundle size.

 ## License